jbpoline/BicDay2015/talk.md

 > * Augment the awareness of these issues, advocate for data and code sharing as the standard in our field
 > * Adopt genetic research standards: every result should be replicated
 > * Adopt clinical trial standards and pre-registration
-> * Train the new generation of scientist in computation, statististics
+> * Train the new generation of scientist in computation, statistics

-# Acknowledgement & Conclusion
+# Acknowledgement

-* My colleagues at Berkeley  (M. Brett, J. Millman, F. Perez, the Simpace group)
+* My colleagues at Berkeley  (M. Brett, J. Millman, F. Perez, the Simpace group: Dan, Courtney, Arielle, Katy, Kay, ...)
 * My colleagues at INCF (Mathew Abrams, Linda Layon)
 * My colleagues of Nidash (David Kennedy, Satra Ghosh, Chris Gorgowleski, Nolan Nichols, Dave Keator, Camille Maumet, Guillaume Flandin, Tom Nichols, Russ Poldrack, etc)